rocristoi/openEdu/README.md

 ## License

-Openedu is open-sourced under the MIT License.
+Openedu is open-sourced under the Apache License.

 *For live preview and additional information, please visit our [website](https://openedu.live).*